sumitNITS/WebStickyNotes/README.md

 - ✔️ the note
 -  Deleting the note 🗑️

-This Sticky Notes app is similar to Windows Sticky Notes App and follows Reverse chronological order.
+This Sticky Notes app is similar to Windows Sticky Notes App and follows Reverse chronological order for taking notes.
 Only exception that once NOTE is added you can't edit it.
-Alternatively, you can add the NOTE again with latest data and remove the old one.
+Alternatively, you can add the NOTE again with your latest data and remove the old one.

 ### Instructions to run this project locally

 - Create a project directory called Sticky Notes
 - cd to Sticky Notes
-- clone this project using the command
+- Clone this project using the command
 ```bash
 git clone https://github.com/sumitNITS/WebStickyNotes.git
 ```